ibm-cloud-docs/cephaas/getting-started.md

 # Getting started with IBM Storage Ceph as a Service
 {: #getting-started}

-SDSaaS is a persistent, high-performance iSCSI storage that is provisioned and managed independently of Compute instances. iSCSI-based SDSaaS LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.
+CephaaS is a persistent, high-performance iSCSI storage that is provisioned and managed independently of Compute instances. iSCSI-based CephaaS LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.

-SDSaaS brings best-in-class levels of durability and availability with an unmatched feature set.
+CephaaS brings best-in-class levels of durability and availability with an unmatched feature set.
 It is built by using industry standards and best practices.
-SDSaaS is designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures, and provide a consistent performance baseline.
+CephaaS is designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures, and provide a consistent performance baseline.
 {: shortdesc}